When Should My Child Stay Home?

 Testing

-It is strongly recommended that individuals experiencing COVID-like illness be tested for COVID-19, flu, or RSV before returning to school.
+It is strongly recommended that individuals experiencing respiratory illness be tested for COVID-19, flu, or RSV before returning to school.
 Testing is a prevention strategy that can assist in making decisions to further protect yourself and others.
 Anyone who has had a fever or vomiting in the past 24 hours must stay home regardless of their test result.
 There is no requirement to submit documentation of this negative test result.
 Free rapid antigen COVID-19 test kits can be obtained from school health clinics (while supplies last).
 See CDC guidance on testing and respiratory viruses here.

-COVID-like and other respiratory virus symptoms may include:
+Respiratory virus symptoms may include:

 - Fever or chills